Nexus-Mods/NexusMods.App/docs/games/0002-StardewValley.md

 Stardew Valley uses .NET 5 and [MonoGame](https://github.com/MonoGame/MonoGame), which is an open-source implementation of the discontinued [XNA Framework](https://en.wikipedia.org/wiki/Microsoft_XNA).
 MonoGame, and Stardew Valley to that extend, is fully cross-platform and runs natively on desktop (Windows/Linux/macOS), on the phone (Android/iOS) and on the console (PS4/PS5/Xbox using UWP and XDK/Nintendo Switch).

+Note: Stardew Valley has a `compatability` branch for 32-bit systems, which uses XNA and isn't moddable.

 Modding is done via [Stardew Modding API](https://smapi.io/), or _SMAPI_ for short.
 SMAPI is an [open-source](https://github.com/Pathoschild/SMAPI) modding framework and is supported on [Windows](https://stardewvalleywiki.com/Modding:Installing_SMAPI_on_Windows), [Linux](https://stardewvalleywiki.com/Modding:Installing_SMAPI_on_Linux) ([Steam Deck](https://stardewvalleywiki.com/Modding:Installing_SMAPI_on_Mac)), [macOS](https://stardewvalleywiki.com/Modding:Installing_SMAPI_on_Mac) and [Android](https://stardewvalleywiki.com/Modding:Installing_SMAPI_on_Android) (experimental at best).

 ## Game Files